Jeremy Lin: Beijing Ducks (2019–2020)

 On August 27, 2019, Lin signed with the Beijing Ducks of the CBA for a reported $3 million per year.
 He also had offers to play in Russia, Israel, and the EuroLeague.
 The Ducks scheduled for Lin to sit out the month of January in an arrangement agreed upon before the season with their other overseas players, Ekpe Udoh and Justin Hamilton.
 In his regular season debut on November 3, Lin led the Ducks to a 103–81 win over the Tianjin Gold Lions with 25 points, nine assists, and six rebounds.
 He was named a starter for the North in the CBA All-Star Game after receiving the most votes on his squad and the second most overall behind the South's Yi Jianlian.
 Lin scored a game-high 41 points in the contest, which the South won 167–166.
 On February 1, 2020, the CBA postponed the season due to the COVID-19 pandemic, and the season did not resume until late June.
 Lin ended the season with averages of 22.3 points, 5.7 rebounds, and 5.6 assists, and he was a finalist for the CBA Defensive Player of the Year award.
-Beijing was eliminated in the semifinals of the playoffs to the Guangdong Southern Tigers, who went on to repeat as league champions.
+Beijing was eliminated in the semi-finals of the playoffs to the Guangdong Southern Tigers, who went on to repeat as league champions.